The Myth of the Apocalypse

 Multiply by thousands.

-The Priest knows, what I know, and what you know; that God, if God works like this, will receive their souls to God's breast with love and care - with or without the Priest.
-But the Shepherd knows his flock, and when they were born the church was there.
+The Priest knows, what I know, and what you know; that God will receive their souls to God's breast with love and care - with or without the Priest.
+But the Shepherd knows his flock, and when they were born - the church was there.
 And when they married the church was there.
 And they have always believed that when they died, the church would be there.
 And to deny them that would be a betrayal of the worst order.

 So the shepherd makes the round of his dying sheep.
 And lays down his own life.